svalio/atlassian-connect-express-encryption/README.md

 `atlassian-connect-express` is a toolkit for creating [Atlassian Connect](https://developer.atlassian.com/display/AC/Atlassian+Connect) based Add-ons with [Node.js](http://nodejs.org/).
 Atlassian Connect is a distributed component model for creating Atlassian add-ons.
 Add-ons built with Atlassian Connect extend Atlassian applications over standard web protocols and APIs.

-## SECURITY ADVICE: Please make sure you're up-to-date

-Versions of `atlassian-connect-exress` prior to `1.0.9` do not validate the JWT on re-install, meaning the shared secret can be overwritten by a spoofed install request.
-Please ensure you are on the latest version of `atlassian-connect-express`.

 ## More about `atlassian-connect-express`

 The `atlassian-connect-express` package helps you get started developing add-ons quickly, using Node.js and Express as the add-on server.